 Differences in timeline

 Just based on the logistics of adoption, parents who adopt may not feel as prepared as parents who have gone through what is generally, when a biologically-related baby is born, a more standard lead-up process to bringing a baby home.Instead of waiting a fairly predictable nine-ish months before a baby arrives, adopted parents may have either an unexpected match that seems to come out of nowhere or years of waiting that can feel like they’ll never end.
 Adoptive parents may feel either caught off-guard, or like they’ve been waiting too long, or both at once.
-This can mean that when the baby arrives, they can end up feeling unprepared or wrong-footed.

 Many cooks in the kitchen